Argus-Labs/world-cli/README.md

 All this does is clone the starter-game-template.

-Test with these commands in the project dir run:
+Test with these commands; in the project dir run:
 1. `go build`
 2. `./world-engine-cli new-project myproject`